Invasion Percolation on Power-Law Branching Processes: Backbone degree sequence

 \end{proof} Lemma \ref{lem:DegreeBB_expec_alpha>2} implies that $D_{v_k}$ both converges in distribution and in mean.
 We continue by a similar analysis for $D_{v_k}^\star$, which is key to the upcoming analysis on the volume scaling.
-We start with showing $D^\star_{v_k}$ is tight and then we derive similar convergence results as we did for $D_{v_k}$: \begin{lemma}[Size biased degrees on the backbone] Let $D_{v_k}^\star$ denote the size-biased distribution of $(D_{v_k})_{k\geq0}$.
-Then $D_{v_k}^\star$ is a tight sequence. \end{lemma} \begin{proof} Let $\varepsilon>0$ be given.
+We start with showing $D^\star_{v_k}$ is tight and then we derive similar convergence results as we did for $D_{v_k}$: \begin{lemma}[Size-biased degrees on the backbone] Let $D_{v_k}^\star$ denote the size-biased distribution of $(D_{v_k})_{k\geq0}$.
+Then, conditioned on $W_k=p_c(1+a/k)$, $D_{v_k}^\star$ is a tight sequence. \end{lemma} \begin{proof} Let $\varepsilon>0$ be given.
 We show that there exists an $M:=M(\varepsilon)$ such that, uniformly in $k$,

 We use the definition of the size-biased distribution to write